linda-zhang-ny/photography/README.md

-# photography
+Creating my photography page
-Creating a photography page
+All photos © LynithPhotos.
+Unauthorized use is prohibited.